- About the shop

 Does having a shop affect house prices?

 The generally held view amongst estate agents is that around a 5% premium is generated by having a village shop alongside other community amenities, such as a hall and a school.
-For example, a property that was valued at £176,000 before the shop opened could have had its value raised by almost £9000 since the shop opened for business.
+For example, a property that was valued at £176,000 before the shop opened could have had its value raised by £9000 since the shop opened for business.